paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-553-passenger-and-cargo-preferences.md

 In subsection (a), the words “by sea” are added for clarity.
 The words “a territory or possession of the United States” are substituted for “any of the possessions of the United States” for consistency in the revised title.

 #### Exemptions
-Functions authorized by Foreign Assistance Act of 1961, as amended, as exempt, see Ex.
+Functions authorized by Foreign Assistance Act of 1961 as exempt, see Ex.
 Ord.
 No. 11223, eff.
 May 12, 1965, 30 F.R.
 6635, set out under [section 2393 of Title 22](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section2393&num=0&edition=prelim), Foreign Relations and Intercourse.

 <a id="section-55303"></a>